WSU Spokane Campus banner

 Chief Executive and Senior Vice President

-MultiCare Inland Northwest Region
+MultiCare Inland Northwest

 Alex Jackson is senior vice president and chief executive for MultiCare’s Inland Northwest region.
 He has oversight of MultiCare Deaconess and Valley Hospitals in addition to MultiCare Rockwood Clinic, a 300+ provider group.
 Mr. Jackson joined MultiCare in 2018 as chief operating officer for MultiCare Rockwood Clinic, transitioning to the Rockwood president & COO role in 2020 before becoming chief executive for the region in 2022.
 Jackson brings more than 20 years of progressive health care leadership experience in a variety of roles and settings including chief operating officer and chief executive in both Portland, OR, and Spokane, WA.
 He received a Bachelor of Science degree in public health from Indiana University, Bloomington, and holds a Master of Healthcare Administration from The University of North Carolina, Chapel Hill.